FabianBindley/2021CS-EEE32ENGF0001/ESP32ReceiveArduino/README.md

 As according to the instruction set mapping above, the Arduino receives numbers corresponding to commands it should handle.
 On this side, the process should be as follows:

-1. Cast each argument to a signed integer.
+1. Receive each argument as bytes.
 2. Compare against the internal instruction set to call the appropriate code.
 3. Return any values through the same serial port.